GuillaumeFalourd/formulas-aws/README.md

 This can be achieved through the `rit set repo-priority` command.

-## Contribute to the repository with your formulas
+## Contribute to the repository

+### Creating formulas

-1. Fork the repository
+1. Fork and clone the repository
 2. Create a branch: `git checkout -b <branch_name>`
 3. Check the step by step of [how to create formulas on Ritchie](https://docs.ritchiecli.io/tutorials/formulas/how-to-create-formulas)
 4. Add your formulas to the repository